amarmer/VoidParam/README.md

 #define PROCESS(x) Process(x)
 ```

-`PROCESS` can be called with any parameter except 'void', for instance code bellow won't compile:
+`PROCESS` can be called with any parameter except `void`, for instance code bellow won't compile:

 ```C++
 void GetVoid() {}